 — Carolyn R. Wilker, Freelance Editor/Writer

-Who should enroll in the Canadian Copyright Law course?
+Who Should Enrol in the Canadian Copyright Law Course?

-Email Copyrightlaws.com with questions about the Canadian Copyright Law course.
+Contact us if you have any questions about our Canadian Copyright Law course.

 I needed a starting base of information on copyright law and clearing rights.
 This course was suggested by my association VRSC, and was an amazing source of information.
 I am starting from scratch.
 The procedures and checklists provided in the program are a great way to kick off my new adventure in copyright.
 For anyone working in or interested in copyright, this program is an eye opener.